 Select project topic and advisors and establish a schedule

-- Honors Research Project Sponsors must be a faculty member at The University of Akron and typically is a member of the student's major department.
+- Honors Research Project Sponsors must be a full-time faculty member at The University of Akron and typically is a member of the student's major department.
 If the Sponsor is not a member of the major department then approval must be obtained from the Honors Faculty Advisor in the student's major department.

 - Readers may be chosen from any other department at the university, or may come from outside the university when appropriate.
 All readers must be approved by both the student and the faculty sponsor.

 - Each department has specific courses that are to be used for Honors Research Project credit, and students may need to register for Honors project courses in the Fall and/or Spring of their graduating year.
 In addition, the number of credits completed must be at least two up to a maximum of six credit hours, depending on the nature of the project and the policies of individual departments.
 The Honor Project Sponsor must approve the number of courses taken and the total number of credits to be completed.